wisp92/pokered/README.md

 #CREDITS / SPECIAL THANKS:
 -----------
-- The Pret team for providing the base disassembly and all the code comments that came with it.
+- The Pret team for the pokered and pokeyellow disassemblies and all the code comments that came with them.
 - Rangi for the tool Polished Map
 - Exp bar coded by Danny-E 33
 - Move deleter/relearner coded by TheFakeMateo for Pokemon Red++
+- Code contributions and bugfixing by wisp92
-- The following folks for their great tutorials, glitch videos, and explanations across the internet:
+- The following folks for their great tutorials, glitch videos, and explanations across the internet
   - TheFakeMateo
   - Crystal_
   - ChickasaurusGL